oconnor663/jacko.io/posts/snooze.md

-When a future is ready to make progress, but it's not getting polled, I call that "snoozing".[^starvation] Snoozing is to blame for a lot of hangs and deadlocks in async Rust, including the recent ["Futurelock"][futurelock] case study from the folks at Oxide.[^chilling] I'm going to argue that snoozing is almost always a bug, that the tools and patterns that expose us to it should be considered harmful, and that reliable and convenient replacements are possible.
+When a future is ready to make progress, but it's not getting polled, I call that "snoozing".[^starvation] Snoozing is to blame for a lot of hangs and deadlocks in async Rust, including the recent ["Futurelock"][futurelock] case study from the folks at Oxide.
+I'm going to argue that snoozing is almost always a bug, that the tools and patterns that expose us to it should be considered harmful, and that reliable and convenient replacements are possible.

 [^starvation]: Snoozing is similar to "starvation", but starvation usually